Will the Circle Be Unbroken?: In popular culture

 June Carter's rendition of the song plays over the Deadwood season 1 episode 8 closing credits.

 In the film 2012, the song can be heard on the family's way to Yellowstone Park.

 In 2012, Belgian film The Broken Circle Breakdown (also known as Alabama Monroe) used the song on its soundtrack.

 In 2016, Canadian circus "Cirque Éloize" used the song on its show "Saloon".

 The song is covered in Treme season 2 episode 10, "That's What Lovers Do", at Harley's memorial service.

 A season 3 episode of Pretty Little Liars was titled after the hymn and featured the song within the episode.

 The hymn is sung every year at the Country Music Hall of Fame, at the conclusion of each medallion induction ceremony.
 It is performed by the inductees of that respective year as well as any previously inducted members of the Hall of Fame who are present.

 Two versions of the hymn are featured in the soundtrack for the 2013 video game BioShock Infinite: a traditional choir version, performed by Maureen Murphy, and an award-winning acoustic version performed by Troy Baker (guitar) and Courtnee Draper, the voice actors of main characters Booker DeWitt and Elizabeth, respectively.
 The use of the original lyrics was controversial: some commentators, apparently unaware of the differences between the original and Carter versions, criticized the omission of "Lord" from the chorus as anti-religious censorship.
 The choice was explained as simply being consistent with the 1912 setting of the game, at which point the word "Lord" had not been added.
 The song won "the Best Song in a Game" award during the VGX 2013.
-In March 2013, the score for BioShock Infinite contained "Will the Circle Be Unbroken (choral version)" with Ada Ruth Habershon, Charles Hutchinson Gabriel (2:56) on Track 3.
+In March 2013, the score for BioShock Infinite contained "Will the Circle Be Unbroken (Choral Version)" (2:56) on Track 3.

 Senate candidate Beto O'Rourke joined Willie Nelson onstage to play and sing "Will the Circle be Unbroken?" among other numbers at Nelson's annual 4 July picnic, in 2018.